 Heavy law enforcement patrols around Southern University

-BATON ROUGE - Smoke was in the air and music was blasting Saturday afternoon at Southern University as fans got ready for the Jaguars to take on the Braves from Alcorn State University.
+BATON ROUGE - Football fans gathered Saturday afternoon at Southern University as the Jaguars got ready to take on the Braves from Alcorn State University.

 "Tailgating is back.
 We definitely missed it during the pandemic," Jaguar fan Charles Carter said.